pradeep4587/gitrepo/README.md

 # gitrepo
-this for git repo readme
+this for git repo readme.